Educating Rita (film): Critical response

 Variety magazine in December 1982 lauded Walters' interpretation of Rita as "[w]itty, down-to-earth, kind and loaded with common sense".
-"Rita," the review continues, "is the antithesis of the humorless, stuffy and stagnated academic world she so longs to infiltrate.
+"Rita", the review continues, "is the antithesis of the humorless, stuffy and stagnated academic world she so longs to infiltrate.
 Julie Walters injects her with just the right mix of comedy and pathos."

-Ian Nathan reviewing the film for Britain's Empire magazine calls the film a "gem," and gives it four out of five stars.
+Ian Nathan reviewing the film for Britain's Empire magazine calls the film a "gem", and gives it four out of five stars.
 He describes Walters's "splendidly rich interpretation" of Rita and characterises her "reactions to the traditions of English lit[erature] [as] carry[ing] the caustic brilliance of true intelligence, a shattering of blithe pretension".
 Of Walters and Caine, Nathan opines, "they make a beautifully odd couple, in a love story at one remove".
 This reviewer depicts the director's effort as "effective, and finally optimistic," and observes about the film that the playwright's "angry message that people are trapped by their environment not their abilities, is salved by the sweetness of [Frank's and Rita's] final parting."
 Nathan's "verdict" of the film is one of "[c]harming, glittering characterisations that, though they don't run deep, nevertheless refresh."

 Janet Maslin of The New York Times called the film "an awkward blend of intellectual pretension and cute obvious humour" and "the perfect play about literature for anyone who wouldn't dream of actually reading books"; she wrote that "the essentially two-character play has been opened up to the point that it includes a variety of settings and subordinate figures, but it never approaches anything lifelike".

 Film critic Roger Ebert of the Chicago Sun-Times gave the film two stars out of four, calling the film a "forced march through a formula relationship"; he said Russell's screen adaptation "added mistresses, colleagues, husbands, in-laws, students and a faculty committee, [that were] all unnecessary" and said the playwright/screenwriter "start[ed] with an idealistic, challenging idea, and then cynically tr[ied] to broaden its appeal".

 Educating Rita holds an 82% rating on Rotten Tomatoes based on seventeen reviews.

 Accolades

 Retrospective assessments

 In 1999, the film was among the BFI Top 100 British films.

 In 2007, while promoting the remake of Sleuth, Caine called Educating Rita "the last good picture [he] made before [he] mentally retired."
+In his 2010 autobiography, The Elephant to Hollywood, Caine stated: "Educating Rita is the most perfect performance I could give of a character who was as far away from me as you could possibly get and of all the films I have ever been in, I think it may be the one I am most proud of".